birc-ctib/align/README.md

 you get the same sequence of edits as we had before.

-Getting the numbers and operations out of a CIGAR string can be a little tricky, but I have provided a function for you, `split_pairs()`, that does this.
+Getting the numbers and operations out of a CIGAR string can be a little tricky, but we have provided a function for you, `split_pairs()`, that does this.
 Call it with a valid CIGAR string, i.e. a string the consists of pairs of integers and operations, and you get a list back with the integer-operation pair.

 Going the other direction requires that we identify blocks of the same operation.
 We could split the string `'MDMMMMMMIMMMM'` into the list of blocks `['M','D','MMMMMM','I','MMMM']`, and from that we could get the number we have to put in front of each operation using `len()`: